-- If required by thesis advisor, Blocks 1, II, and III of the GSBS Core. - A minimum of two summers in laboratory rotations; one prior to the start of the School of Medicine Yr.
-One and one following MS1 (FOM1).
-A split rotation is allowed after MS1 in the form of two, minimum four-week rotations. - MDP740 during every FOM1 and FOM2 semester and the summer following first year. - MDP741 during every Graduate School semester; fall, spring and summer. - MDP742 MD/PhD HIPAA and OSHA Certification during each fall of full-time graduatestudies. - MDP743 Preparation for Thesis Research; taken after completion of year two in the School of Medicine, while enrolled in CCE, while completing four months of Care of Family and Care of Adult clerkships prior to full-time research. - MDP744 Learning Communities during each semester of full-time research. - BBS 860 MD/PhD Qualifying Exam; register fall semester of the first year of full-time graduate studies. - BBS 865 MD/PhD TRAC Meeting every fall and spring semester after passing the Qualifying Exam and forming the Thesis Research Advisor Committee TRAC. - MDP800 MD/PHD Seminar Series during each fall and spring of all years in the program. - Responsible Conduct of Research. - Basic Biomedical Sciences course, Communicating Science. - Any advanced topic course required by your TRAC.
+- If required by thesis advisor, BBS614, Foundations in Biomedical Sciences. - A minimum of two summers in research rotations; one rotation prior to the start of the first year in the School of Medicine, and two separate rotations, each of at least 4-weeks duration, following MS1 (FOM1).
+Approval must first be obtained from the MD/PhD Graduate Program Director, if a student intends to pursue a single rotation of at least 8-weeks duration during the summer following MS1 (FOM1). - MDP740 during every FOM1 and FOM2 semester and the summer following first year. - MDP741 during every Graduate School semester; fall, spring and summer. - MDP742 MD/PhD HIPAA and OSHA Certification during each fall of full-time graduate studies. - MDP743 Preparation for Thesis Research; taken after completion of year two in the T.H.
+Chan School of Medicine, while enrolled in CCE, while completing four months of Care of Family and Care of Adult clerkships prior to full-time research. - MDP744 Learning Communities during each semester of full-time research. - BBS 860 MD/PhD Qualifying Exam; register fall semester of the first year of full-time graduate studies. - BBS 865 MD/PhD TRAC Meeting every fall and spring semester after passing the Qualifying Exam and forming the Thesis Research Advisor Committee TRAC. - MDP800 MD/PhD Seminar Series during each fall and spring of all years in the MD/PhD program.

+- Responsible Conduct of Research (BBS601). - Basic Biomedical Sciences course, Communicating Science. - Any advanced topic course required by your TRAC.